YYao-42/Image-Search-Engine-for-Historical-Research/README.md

 <details><summary><b>List of nearest neighbour search methods you can choose from</b></summary>
 <p>
+Nearest neighbour search methods are necessary for large-scale datasets (>100k).
 Implementations of all nearest neighbour search methods can be found in src/utils/nnsearch.py.
 (Not all of them are integrated into the final system.)

 - Product Quantization (`--matching_method 'PQ'`)
    `matching_Nano_PQ(K, embedded_features_train, embedded_features_test, dataset, N_books=16, n_bits_perbook=8, ifgenerate=True)`